Unboxed-Software/solana-course/CONTRIBUTING.md

 Once a plan has been discussed and agreed to, you can start working on content.

-When you're done, create a PR to the `draft` branch.
+When you're done, create a PR to the `main` branch.

 Create new modules in the same format as the existing modules - see [Getting Started](./content/getting-started.md).

 This structure leans into a pedagogical technique call IWY loops.
 IWY stands for "I do, We do, You do."
 Each step along the way increases the audiences exposure to the topic _and_ reduces the amount of handholding you're given.

 ### Editing Existing Content

 If you want to fix a typo or otherwise improve on existing content, follow a similar process as with adding content: